-How to Record YouTube Audio with Audacity [Detailed Guide]
+How to Record YouTube Audio with Audacity [2026]

-Ever wondered how to record YouTube audio using Audacity?
-Whether you want to save a podcast, capture background music, or create offline playlists, Audacity offers a free and powerful way to do it.
-But setting it up correctly can be tricky.
-This guide will walk you through the easiest way to record YouTube audio with Audacity.
-Moreover, we also offer you an alternative to Audacity.
-Now, let's dive in!
+Ever wondered how to record YouTube audio on your computer?
+Using Audacity is great for saving a podcast, capturing background music, or creating an offline playlist.
+It supports Windows, Mac, and Linux, making it a free and powerful option.
+But setting it up correctly might be tricky.
+This guide walks you through the easiest way to record YouTube audio with Audacity.

 What You Need to Record YouTube Audio in Audacity